-The Company has paid its delinquent IRS payroll taxes and late fees in full.
-At March 31, 2021 and December 31, 2020, the state payroll taxes payable balance was $3,146 and $3,146, respectively.
-The remaining balance of $3,146 with the state of California will be remitted in 2021.
+The Company has paid its delinquent IRS payroll taxes, late fees and outstanding state of California payroll taxes in full.
+At December 31, 2021 and December 31, 2020, the state payroll taxes payable balance was 0 zero and $3,146, respectively.

 Operating Lease Obligations

-The Company has an operating lease agreement for office space of 8,308 square feet that was amended on May 1, 2016 and again on April 1, 2019, increasing the office space to 10,203 square feet, with the lease ending on October 31, 2021.
-The rent is subject to an annual escalation of 3%, beginning May 1, 2017.
+The Company had an operating lease agreement for office space of approximately 8,308 square feet that was amended on May 1, 2016 and again on April 1, 2019, increasing the office space to approximately 10,203 square feet, with the lease ending on October 31, 2021.
+The rent was subject to an annual escalation of 3%, beginning May 1, 2017.

-The Company entered a new lease agreement of office and warehouse combination space of 4,400 square feet on June 1, 2018 and ending May 31, 2021.
-The Company has extended this lease to coincide with the main office space lease that will be ending on October 31, 2021.
-This additional space allows for resource growth and engineering efforts for operations before deploying to the field.
-The rent is subject to an annual escalation of 3%.
+The Company entered a separate operating lease agreement of office and warehouse combination space of 4,400 square feet on June 1, 2018, with the lease originally ending May 31, 2021.
+On December 21, 2020, this lease was extended to October 31, 2021.
+The rent was subject to an annual escalation of 3%.

 Executive Severance Agreement

 In accordance with the Separation Agreement, the Company will pay to Mr. Arcaini the total sum of $747,788.
 Notwithstanding the foregoing, the status of Mr. Arcaini as a “Specified Employee” as defined in Internal Revenue Code Section 409A has the effect of delaying any payments to Mr. Arcaini under the Separation Agreement for six months after the Separation Date.
 On March 1, 2021, the Company paid to Mr. Arcaini a lump-sum amount equal to the first six months of payments, or $124,631, owed to Mr. Arcaini and the Company will continue to pay him in semi-monthly installments for 30 months thereafter, as contemplated in Mr. Arcaini’s Separation Agreement.
+The remaining balance of approximately $479,000 as of December 31, 2021 is included in accrued expenses in the accompanying consolidated balance sheet.
 In addition, the Company will pay one-half of Mr. Arcaini’s current life insurance premiums for 36 months of approximately $1,200 per month and provide and pay for his health insurance for 36 months following the Separation Date of approximately $450 per month.
 Unvested options in the amount of 50,358 became exercisable and vested in their entirety on the Separation Date valued at $95,127.
 The Company made payment of his attorneys’ fees for legal work associated with the negotiation and drafting of the Separation Agreement of approximately $17,000.